Arthur Agatston

-Arthur Agatston (born January 22, 1947) is an American cardiologist and celebrity doctor best known as the developer of the South Beach Diet, but also as the author of many published scholarly papers in the field of noninvasive cardiac diagnostics.
-His scientific research led to the Agatston score for measuring coronary artery calcium.
+Arthur Agatston (born January 22, 1947) is an American cardiologist and world-renowned physician best known as the developer of the South Beach Diet.
+He has authored hundreds of scholarly papers in the field of noninvasive cardiac diagnostics.
+His scientific research led to the Agatston score for measuring coronary artery calcium (best known as the calcium score).

 Education

 Agatston earned an MD at New York University School of Medicine in 1973, studied internal medicine at Montefiore Medical Center at the Albert Einstein College of Medicine and completed his cardiology fellowship at NYU.

 Career

 Agatston started his medical career on staff at New York University Medical Center.
 After a year, he took a position at the Mount Sinai Medical Center & Miami Heart Institute in Miami Beach, Florida, where he later became director of the non-invasive cardiac lab.
-He currently serves as the medical director, wellness & prevention at Baptist Health South Florida and practices at South Beach Preventive Cardiology.
+He then served as the medical director of wellness & prevention at Baptist Health South Florida.
+Dr. Agatston is now the CEO of The Agatston Center, a multidisciplinary preventive practice in Miami with notable physicians Cindy Shaffer, MD, Oren Mechanic, MD, James Trice, MD, and Judi Woolger, MD.